Flat plumbing basket and contact structure: Tabulation

 In the table, \begin{itemize} \item The asterisks $^{\ast}$ are improved points. \item The double asterisks $^{\ast\ast}$ are given by \cite{CCK} and Mikami Hirasawa.
-In fact, Mikami Hirasawa taught the second author that $8_1$ and $9_{44}$ has the flat plumbing basket number $6$. \item $g(K)$ is the genus. \item The check mark in the row ``Not monic?'' means that its Alexander polynomial is not monic.
-Note that for knots with less than or equal to nine crossings $\deg \Delta_{K}(t)=2g(K)$ holds hence it implies that a better bound $fpbk(K)\geq 2g(K)+4$ than the trivial genus bound. \item $\alpha(K)$ is the arc index. \item $b(K)$ is the braid index. \item $TB(K)$ denotes $\max\{-\overline{tb}(K), -\overline{tb}(\overline{K})\}$. \item $SL(K)$ denotes $\max\{-\overline{sl}(K), -\overline{sl}(\overline{K})\}$. \item The daggers $^{\dagger}$ in the row $g(K)$,``Not monic?'', $\alpha(K)$, $b(K)$ and $SL(K)$ represent that the trivial genus bound (\ref{eqn:genusbound}), Hirose-Nakashima bound (\ref{eqn:HN}), the arc index bound (Theorem~\ref{thm:arc0}), TB$+$braid index bound in Theorem~\ref{thm:arc-00}, and the self-linking number bound in Theorem~\ref{thm:self-linking} determine the $fpbk$, respectively. \end{itemize}
+He taught the second author that $8_1$ and $9_{44}$ have the flat plumbing basket number $6$. \item $g(K)$ is the genus. \item The check mark $\checkmark$ in the column ``Not monic?'' means that its Alexander polynomial is not monic.
+Note that for knots with less than or equal to nine crossings $\deg \Delta_{K}(t)=2g(K)$ holds hence it implies that the Hirose-Nakashima bound (\ref{eqn:HN}) gives a better bound $fpbk(K)\geq 2g(K)+4$ than the trivial genus bound (\ref{eqn:genusbound}). \item $\alpha(K)$ is the arc index. \item $b(K)$ is the braid index. \item $TB(K)$ denotes $\max\{-\overline{tb}(K), -\overline{tb}(\overline{K})\}$. \item $SL(K)$ denotes $\max\{-\overline{sl}(K), -\overline{sl}(\overline{K})\}$. \item The daggers $^{\dagger}$ in the column $g(K)$,``Not monic?'', $\alpha(K)$, $b(K)$ and $SL(K)$ represent that the trivial genus bound (\ref{eqn:genusbound}), Hirose-Nakashima bound (\ref{eqn:HN}), the arc index bound (Theorem~\ref{thm:arc0}), the TB$+$braid index bound in Theorem~\ref{thm:arc-00}, and the self-linking number bound in Theorem~\ref{thm:self-linking} determine the $fpbk$, respectively. \end{itemize}

 We refer to \cite[Proposition~1.6]{Ng2} for $\overline{sl}(K)$ and \cite{knot_info} for the genus $g(K)$, arc index $\alpha(K)$, $b(K)$, $\overline{tb}(K)$ and $\Delta_{K}(t)$.

 Here we list some of simple observations.